hikari-crescent/Songbird-Py/README.md

 [Songbird-py Docs](https://songbird-py.readthedocs.io/en/latest/)

 ## Dependencies
-[Rust](https://www.rust-lang.org/tools/install) will need to be installed to build the project (this happens automatically when you install it from pip!).
-Currently there are no prebuilt-binaries.
 This library requires [Opus](https://www.opus-codec.org/) to be installed. `ffmpeg` functions also require [FFmpeg](https://ffmpeg.org/) to be installed.

+### Building Source Dist
+If you are not on windows, macos, or linux x86_64 or need to use a version of python different than 3.8-3.10 you will need to build the source dist.
+The only change to the installation process is that [Rust](https://www.rust-lang.org/tools/install) will need to be installed before installing from pip.

 ### Playing a Song
 Once you are connected to a channel, playing music is extremely easy.